ilya-rodin/operachrome-warns-destroyer/README.md

 * Go to **_Experiments_** tab
 * Set **_Allow extensions to load custom stylesheets_** to **_enabled_** (_first checkbox at start of the list_)
 * Close everything and restart Opera
-* Enjoy Opera DevTools without shitty warning message!
+* Enjoy Opera DevTools without weird warning message!

 **DON'T DELETE REPOSITORY FILES FROM YOUR COMPUTER!!!**